vanutp/potato_launcher/docs/setting-up/launcher.md

   root.
 For example, `packaging/potato_launcher.png`

   If you are using the environment variables option, this can also be a URL.
-- **AUTO_UPDATE_BASE** (optional): An URL that will be used to download launcher updates.
+- **BACKEND_API_BASE** (optional): An URL that will be used to download launcher updates.
 Doesn't impact instance download.
-Set it to `https://your.domain/launcher` if you want the launcher to update automatically (you want to).
+Set it to `https://your.domain/api/v1` if you want the launcher to update automatically (you want to).
 Also used to generate the `.flatpakref` file
 - **LAUNCHER_DESCRIPTION** (optional): The application description.
 Used in `.desktop` files in the Nix and Flatpak packages, can safely be omitted.
 - **LAUNCHER_KEYWORDS** (optional): The semicolon-separated list of additional keywords for the `.desktop` file.
 Can safely be omitted